App Store Optimization Guide

 Trends in 2019

-By now, apps with high crash rates and rare app updates are considered bad quality and therefore have lower rankings.
-Frequently updated apps that people use more often are rewarded and appear higher in search results.
+By now, apps with high crash rates and infrequent app updates are considered low quality and therefore have lower rankings.
+Frequently updated apps that people use more often are rewarded and appear higher in the app store search results.

-That’s why it is essential to have an efficient app management.
+That’s why it is essential to have an efficient app management tool.
 Tools such as App Radar help you monitor the changes and prepare updates with less work and more impact.

-One of the main differences involve the publishing aspect.
+One of the main differences between App Store and Google Play involve the publishing aspect.

-Whereas Google Play allows you to publish updates and make changes with virtually no time delay, each app on the Apple App Store has to undergo a review process.
+Google Play allows you to publish updates and make changes with virtually no time delay.
+But every app on the Apple App Store has to undergo a review process.
 The review cycle usually takes up to 24 hours and involves checking the technical, content and design aspects.
 Apps on Google Play are reviewed usually after the app is launched.

 Another thing to consider is the different ranking algorithm.